 Perhaps you want to avoid putting your female dog in kennels when she's in heat.
-Or maybe you want to breed from her.
-Either way, understanding how a female dog cycles (and we’re not talking tandems) helps you plan.
+Or maybe you want to breed her.
+Either way, understanding how a female dog cycles helps you plan.

 It's also important to know what happens and when, so that you can avoid slips ups and mismatings.
-For example, recognizing when your female dog is coming into heat allows you to separate her from an entire brother and thus avoid the accidental patter of tiny paws.
+For example, recognizing when your female dog is coming into heat allows you to separate her from other dogs and thus avoid the accidental patter of tiny paws.

 When you understand a female's heat cycle, it's also easier to spot when something isn't right and get help from your vet.
 For certain problems, such as pus in the womb, this is life-saving.

 #1: What's Normal and What to Expect

 The nitty gritty is that a female dog has a reproductive cycle twice a year (or every six months) – with give and take for individuals.
 This cycle involves a 3 to 4 week period 'in heat' when the body is getting ready to mate and prepares the womb for pregnancy.
 This heat period is subdivided into three: